 Session I: Criticality and market perspectives – Chaired by Mr Peter Handley, Head of Unit, Resource Efficiency and Raw Materials, DG GROW, EC

 Session I introduces concepts of criticality determination and industry approaches towards reducing market and other supply risks.
 There are plenty of methodologies to assess criticality available, but the individual characteristics of industries’ raw material dependencies shape their specific vulnerabilities and might determine different suitable mitigation measures.
 The session will discuss the needs of companies to be informed about their individual risks and ways towards addressing these.

-Mr Luis Tercero, Fraunhofer ISI: How to determine material criticality
+Mr Luis Tercero, Fraunhofer, Head of Business Unit Systemic Risks, Fraunhofer Institute for Systems and Innovation Research ISI - How to determine material criticality

-Session II: Panel discussion: How can we reduce criticality? - Chaired by Patrice Christmann, FR
+Session II: Panel discussion: How can we reduce criticality? - Chaired by Patrice Christmann, Researcher and consultant

 The panel discussion follows up on the topics of session I and will present approaches on criticality from a variety of perspectives.
 Methodologies and their goals and scopes will be discussed, with an emphasis on mitigation options: what are the paths towards reducing criticality for different countries and stakeholders?

 Mr Kotaro Shimizu, Chief Analyst, Manager of Resource and Energy division, UFJ Research Institute

 Prof. Roderick Eggert, Professor, Colorado School of Mines, and Deputy Director, Critical Materials Institute